-SOMERVILLE, MA (WHDH) - The body of a Somerville police officer who died a day after he was involved in a highway crash in New Hampshire has been returned to the city where he worked and was greatly loved.
+SOMERVILLE, MASS.
+(WHDH) - The body of a Somerville police officer who died a day after he was involved in a highway crash in New Hampshire has been returned to the city where he worked and was greatly loved.

 A hearse carrying the body of Officer Louis Remigio, 55, was escorted by dozens of police officers from multiple departments from Portsmouth, New Hampshire, to a funeral home on Tuesday afternoon.